talitapagani/DamnAliens/README.md

 ##Compatibility

-Currently the game is working only on Chrome 20.x.
-There are some issues with IndexedDB and audio API on Firefox and unknown issues on Internet Explorer.
+Currently the game is fully functional only on Chrome 20.x.
+There are some issues with IndexedDB and audio API on Firefox and performance issues on Internet Explorer.

 ##Credits